sap-tutorials/Tutorials/tutorials/cp-workflow-4-approval-ui-cf/cp-workflow-4-approval-ui-cf.md

 Once the form editor opens, add form data by choosing **Add Field**.

-These expressions refer to the attributes in the JSON file that we have created in the previous step.
+These expressions refer to the attributes in the JSON file that you have created in the previous step.

 | Label/Title    | Type       | Context Path                         |
 | :--------------| :----------| :------------------------------------|